bmlt-enabled/yap/docs/docs/helpline/skipping-helpline-call-routing.md

----
-title: Skipping Helpline Call Routing
+# Skipping Helpline Call Routing
-sidebar_position: 10
----

 ---

 When configuring the TwiML app instead of pointing to `index.php` point to `input-method.php?Digits=2`.